A range of government and non-government organisations in the community can assist schools in supporting refugee students and their families.

 The Ready Arrive Work program

 The Ready Arrive Work (RAW) program provides practical activities and strategies to engage refugee students in vocational learning, career planning and making links with employers and community organisations.
+The program is delivered for schools across NSW through a partnership between the NSW Department of Education and JobQuest Penrith.

 Settlement support for families